 Annoying Relationship Questions and How to Answer Them

-Tired of people poking nose in your personal relationships?
-Here’s how to tackle these questions!
+Tired of people poking their nose in your personal relationships?
+Here’s how to tackle those pesky questions

-Whether you are single or committed, there is no way for you to shield yourself against the difficult relationship questions people love to ask.
-One moment you are having a great conversation with a friend or even minding your own business peacefully and the next thing you know comes the questions that make your nightmares seem more comfortable.
+Whether you are single or committed, there is no way for you to shield yourself from the incessant relationship questions people love to ask.
+One moment you are having a seemingly intellectual conversation with a friend and before you know it, a stream of inappropriate questions makes its way to you.
+Just slap me in the face, why don’t you.

 If you aren’t willing to leave these friends behind, then simply- and very consistently- change the topic.
 If done effectively, this will discourage the investigators permanently.

-You could be a 16 years old school girl or a 23 years old boy planning his career, and you will still get this question.
+You could be a 16 year old school girl or a 23 year old boy planning his career, and you will still get this question.
 Have your parents started looking for a rishta?
-However, if by any chance you have even slightly exceeded the marriageable age set by the society, the only topic everyone will discuss with you is of shaadi.
+However, if by any chance you have even slightly exceeded the shaadi cut-off age set by our society, the only topic everyone will discuss with you is marriage.
 It does not matter to them if you have a successful career or are struggling to settle down.
 Apparently, the one and only thing our society really wants is to see us all happily married.
 With a bunch of kids.
 Oh, joy.

 Dealing with this one requires tact.
 You will have to direct the discussion towards them.
 If you want to do it politely, you can ask them about any of their recent activities.
-However, if they have really gotten on your nerves and you are feeling mean, you can introduce the skeletons in their cupboards to them.
-Ask them about their son’s exam’s result that you know he has flunked.
+However, if they have really gotten on your nerves and you are feeling mean, you can dig out the skeletons in their closet.
+Ask them about their son’s exam result that you know he has flunked.
 This will serve them right.

-However, be prepared to hear sentences like ‘that girl/guy is too good for their own good’ about you.
+However, be prepared to hear sentences like ‘that girl/guy is too smart for their own good’ about you.

 Fun Fact: Even if you decide to tie the knot, they will not stop pestering you.
 You know there will be other follow up questions like ‘So when is the baby coming?’ or ‘How many children are you planning to have.’

-The bottom line is your friends, family, and acquaintance will never stop asking you awkward relationship questions.
+The bottom line is your friends (supposed), family, and acquaintances will never stop asking you awkward relationship questions.
 Tackle them using our tips and you will be good to go.